Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Survey and Categorization Methodology

 Next, the participant is asked to optionally provide their reddit username, which is used to query the reddit API for a list of subreddits in which the participant recently posted or commented, and as a contact point for the raffle (\sect\ref{sec:incentives}).

-Once the general reddit questions are answered, the participant is shown a list of the five most recent subreddits they posted or commented in (Screenshot in Fig.~\ref{fig:subreddit_selector}), and asked to remove any subreddits that they do not consider themselves a member of, and to add any subreddits they consider themselves a member of that are missing from the list.
+Once the general reddit questions are answered, the participant is shown a list of the five most recent subreddits they posted or commented in (\appendixref{app:extra_figs}), and asked to remove any subreddits that they do not consider themselves a member of, and to add any subreddits they consider themselves a member of that are missing from the list.
 Participants who decline to provide their username or whose username was not found on reddit are presented with an empty list for them to populate themselves, and entered subreddits are checked in real time against the reddit API to preclude spelling errors and to ensure the subreddit exists.

 The next section is dedicated to subreddit specific questions.
-It consists of two questions which are asked in turn for every subreddit listed by the participant in the previous step.
-Each of the two questions is a free-response text question: \begin{enumerate} \item \textit{As it exists right now}, what are a few of the best aspects of the /r/<subreddit> community? \item \textit{If you could change anything}, what are some aspects of the /r/<subreddit> community you would like to improve upon? \end{enumerate}
+It consists of two free-response questions which are asked in turn for every subreddit listed by the participant in the previous step: \textit{As it exists right now}, what are a few of the best aspects of the /r/\textless subreddit\textgreater community? \textit{If you could change anything}, what are some aspects of the /r/\textless subreddit\textgreater community you would like to improve upon? \new{ We chose to use these two questions to elicit participants' values from their specific, real experiences, rather than asking participants to speculate about abstract cases.
+To this goal, we chose to ask about positive aspects of the community as well as negative aspects, as these two questions elicit different values: the positive question offers insight into participants' values which are well-implemented by their communities, whereas responses to the negative question show which of the participants' values are less accommodated by current community practices.
+Asking both of these questions allows us to gather the broadest possible set of values for categorization, crucial to developing a comprehensive understanding of community values. }

-\new{Responses to these two questions constitute the bulk of the responses used in this work to understand community members' values.
-We chose to ask participants about their values in the context of specific subreddits they participate in as this specificity leads to responses grounded in real experiences rather than speculation about an abstract case.}

-\new{ In the final section of the survey are reflection questions that ask the participant about their values for online communities in general.
-We ask about these values from both a positive (``What values do you think are important in an online community?'') and a negative perspective (``What are some signs that a community isn't worth your time, or isn't a community you want to participate in?'').
-In \sect\ref{sec:validation}, we compare the responses to these reflection questions to the responses to the subreddit specific questions and find strong similarity. }

-This survey was piloted with 13 participants from several departments in two large American universities.
-All 13 pilot participants denied having any difficulty understanding any the survey questions or interacting with the online survey tool.
+The survey was piloted with 13 participants from several departments in two large American universities.
+All 13 pilot participants denied having any difficulty understanding any of the survey questions or interacting with the online survey tool.